Apply to KSU as a Freshman or Transfer Freshman

 - Setup your NetID

-- Once you have set up your netid, access and complete the preliminary homeschool portfolio, attach the following documents:
+- Once you have set up your NetID, access and complete the homeschool portfolio and attach the following documents:

 - Declaration of Intent to Homeschool